aidanperez2000/CS611_Arcade/out/production/CS611_Arcade/README.md

 ## Files
 ---------------------------------------------------------------------------
-SlidePuzzle.java: contains main program that plays the game Board.java: keeps track of board with a given width and height and contains logic for playing the game Tile.java: keeps track of the tiles' values, x-positions, and y-positions.
+Main.java: contains main program that plays the game Board.java: keeps track of board with a given width and height and contains logic for playing the game Tile.java: keeps track of the tiles' values, x-positions, and y-positions.